Sagar-Kap/sagarkapoor/README.md

 3. [Task](https://taskfile.dev/)
 4. [Pre Commit](https://pre-commit.com/)

+## Steps required to get your dev environment up and running:

+1. Install the tools mentioned above.
+2. Run `task setup` once step 1 is complete.
+All `task` commands should be run from the root directory.
+3. Run `task qa-checks` to lint and format your code before making a commit.
+4. Run `task default` to check the list of `tasks` available.

 Once you have installed these tools, fork this repository.
 Check out the [issues](https://github.com/Sagar-Kap/sagarkapoor/issues) in this repository and then open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)